 Among the answers to the letter were that there is no single perfect solution to the situation that will work in all cases.

 It depends on how much the woman brought into the marriage and how old her step-daughters were at the time.

 What will work for one family, will not work for another.

 If the wife brought few assets into the marriage, then the fair thing to do might be to give her a life estate in the property, but then divide that property up equally between all three children when she passes away.

-An estate planning attorney can guide you through the process of planning for your own unique circumstances including a blended family.
+An estate planning attorney can guide you in creating an estate plan that meets your specific circumstances, including the challenge of a blended family.

 Reference: Market Watch (August 8, 2017) "How do I split my estate between my two stepdaughters and biological son?"